How to use Genode with the NOVA hypervisor

 How to explore Genode on NOVA?

-To download the NOVA kernel and integrate it with Genode, issue the following command from within the base-nova directory:
+To download the NOVA kernel and integrate it with Genode, issue the following command from within toplevel directory:

 For the vesa driver on x86 the x86emu library is required and can be downloaded and prepared by invoking the following command from within the libports directory: